apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 ```

 To be simple, through sub-query, non-functional requirements are available in most cases, such as pagination, sum count and so on; but functional requirements are unavailable for now.

-Due to the restriction of merger, sub-query that contains aggregation function is unavailable for now.

 Do not support SQL that contains schema, for the concept of ShardingSphere is to use multiple data source as one data source, so all the SQL visits are based on one logic schema.